-Launceston is one of Australia's most unsung travel destinations and packed to the period rafters with great things to see, do and taste.
+Launceston is one of Australia's most historical travel destinations, and is packed to the period rafters with great things to see, do, and taste.
 Here's a checklist of ten amazing experiences to tick off, thanks to Choice Hotels.

 Laidback Launceston (pronounced Lon-seston), Tasmania’s second largest city and northern hub, answers to ‘Lonnie’ or even just ‘Lon’ if you’re embracing your inner millennial.

 Sitting at the confluence of three rivers in the idyllic Tamar Valley, and with an extraordinary wealth of gloriously well-preserved Victorian-era architecture, there’s a whole lot to love about this destination.
 Fine food, fabulous cool climate wines, a rich history and fast-evolving cultural scene to explore, and access to world-famous natural landscapes like Cradle Mountain-Lake St Clair National Park are all on offer.

 Ask any mainlander if they could live in Tassie and you’ll invariably hear ‘I couldn’t stand the winters’.
 They are certainly cold, and generally pretty wet in Launceston, with maximum daytime temperatures below 10.
 Consider that when planning a visit mid year and pack accordingly.
 And remember, it’s nothing that a local pinot noir and open fire can’t fix.